Shortcuts

 python setup.py bdist_wheel --use-rtx

-# Install the wheel
+# Install the wheel (note: the wheel filename uses underscores, not hyphens)

-python -m pip install dist/torch-tensorrt-*.whl
+python -m pip install dist/torch_tensorrt-*.whl

 Quick Start